India's Modi Defends Moves In Kashmir As Lockdown Continues

 But as India's leader spoke, Jammu and Kashmir's 7 million people were in their 11th day of a communication blockade, with phone, Internet and cable TV services cut.

 Earlier this month, India's Hindu nationalist government took the extraordinary step of revoking Kashmir's special status with some autonomy from India, by repealing the constitution's Article 370.
-Jammu and Kashmir state was also split into to two federal territories.
+Jammu and Kashmir state was also split into two federal territories.

 Kashmir, a Muslim-majority Himalayan valley with sizable Hindu and Buddhist minorities, has long been a point of conflict between Pakistan and India, which both claim Kashmir in its entirety.
 (China also has claimed a small part of the territory.)